Incentive Compensation

 • Identify top and bottom performers

-• Improve coaching, planning, and goal-setting
+• Improve coaching and goal-setting

 Why Incentive Compensation Management Matters